Sure Dividend

 Competitive Advantages & Recession Performance

 Dover is a manufacturer of industrial equipment, and some investors may think that the company has no moat in its business due to little room for differentiation.
 However, the company offers highly engineered products, which are critical to its customers.
-It is also uneconomical for its customers to switch to another supplier because the risk of lower performance is material.
+It is also uneconomical for its customers to switch to another supplier, as the risk of lower performance is substantial.

 Therefore, Dover essentially operates in niche markets, which offer the company a significant competitive advantage.
 This competitive advantage helps explain Dover’s consistent long-term growth trajectory.